skleinei/alfred-confluence/README.md

 ## Features

+- Works with Confluence Cloud and Data Center/Server
 - Super simple configuration thanks to the new [Workflow User Configuration](https://www.alfredapp.com/alfred-5-whats-new/) in Alfred 5.
 - Limit to search to single spaces by adding `-s <spacekey>` to the search terms
 - Limit to search to content types by adding `-t <contentTypes>` to the search terms (<contenttypes> is a comma-separated list of `page`, `blogpost`, `attachment`, e.g. `page,attachment`)